 On your way to Magdalen, you can also spy the Examination Schools.

-If you are in town during exam time, expect to see students dressed up in sub-fusc and either smiling like the cat that has got the cream or crying tears of sheer panic (we’re talking from experience of both).
+If you are in town during exam time, expect to see students dressed up in sub-fusc and either smiling like the cat that has got the cream or crying tears of sheer panic (I speak from experience of both).

 Now that would make for a pretty epic Oxford day trip.